BHEEEET/writemind/README.md

-# My mind writing in the waves of the humand language.
+# My mind writing in the waves of the human language.